nathan38p/LRPhoton/README.md

 ## MacOS Installation

 1. Install Python 3.14.5 from: https://www.python.org/downloads/
-2. Download and extract the repository ZIP from https://github.com/nathan38p/LRPhoton-releases/releases/latest
+2. Click the green Code button, then select Download ZIP.
 3. Move the extracted LRPhoton folder into /Applications.
 4. Launch the application using the provided py.main script.